[Pencil] [Home] [Up] [Previous] [Next]

 Description:

-This archive contains bibliography styles for the journals named The Information Society and NordiCom Review.
-I've also included what I hope are more versatile alternative versions of the standard Harvard style.
-In particular, if you cite a lot of electronic sources (such as web-pages and email messages) you may want to use these alternative styles to get URLs and types into your bibliography.
+This archive contains bibliography style templates for CHI extended abstracts, The Information Society, and NordiCom Review.
+I've also included what I hope are more versatile alternative versions of the author-date citation system (sometimes referred to as Harvard style) that is popular for parenthetical referencing in the sciences.
+A version of this is standardized by the American Psychological Association (APA).
+If you sometimes cite electronic sources (such as web-pages and online reports) you may want to use these alternative Harvard styles to get URLs and type of medium into your bibliography.
+Use the original Harvard.ens style hat comes with EndNote if you do not want URLs to appear in the bibliography.

 Date: